torchbox/wagtail-wordpress-import/docs/prefilters.md

 Converts double line breaks into paragraphs

-This filter implements a python script that uses the same process as `wpautop` to convert the raw HTML content into HTML content.
+This filter reimplements the `wpautop` PHP script into Python, to convert the raw HTML content into HTML content.
 It generally adds `<p>` tags around text that has no surrounding tag.
 Therefore the text lines in the filtered content will have a surround HTML tag in place if one was not already included.

 ---